Lawn Gnome

 3. Look for devices in your home that may be causing interference in the 2.4-gigahertz (GHz) radio frequency band.
 Common offenders are baby monitors and cordless phones.
 Try shutting them off and if the problem goes away, see if the device allows you to change channels.
 If your device lacks such an option, look for it in your wireless modem/router/gateway.

 4. I tried all of the steps listed above to no avail.
 I could only conclude that the problem was with the wireless gateway itself.
 Or my brand new iPad was defective.
 Not wanting to contemplate that, I decided to update the firmware on my Verizon-provided Westell VersaLink Model 327W (A90-327W15-06).
 This was the device that Verizon gave me when I signed up for DSL some years ago.
 If you have a Westell gateway/router, you can find out the exact model (A90-327W15-06,A99-327W15-00, B90-327W15-06, B99-327W15-00, D90-327W15-06, D99-327W15-00, C90-610015-06, E90-611015-06, etc.) by checking the label on the bottom of the device.
-This is Verizon’s page for updating these devices.
+This is Verizon’s page (updated/corrected in May, 2011 – thanks to modemwizard) for updating these devices.
 Follow the instructions there to upgrade your gateway’s firmware.
 Important note – you’ll have to reconfigure your network after taking this step.
 After you finish, try again to join the network and if all goes well (as it did for me), your iPad will connect and you’re all set.

 Update April 28, 2010 – I am getting a lot of traffic on this page so it seems many people are having similar issues.
 Help me improve it and help the community by using the comments area below to say what worked for you.
 I will amend the article as appropriate.